felipecsl/portfolio.huskly.finance/README.md

-# Huskly Portfolio
+# Huskly Schwab Portfolio

-Self-hosted clone of [Google Finance](https://www.google.com/finance), designed to help users manage and track their investment portfolios without relying on Google.
+Self-hosted clone of [Google Finance](https://www.google.com/finance), designed for Charles Schwab customers to help them manage and track their investment portfolios.
 You can access the live application at https://portfolio.huskly.finance.

 # Features

+## Charles Schwab API integration

+Allows fetching account details and transaction history from [Charles Schwab](https://www.schwab.com/).

 ## Asset Search

 Search for an asset anywhere with `^+K` or `⌘+K`.

-## Portfolio Management
+## Google Takeout Portfolio Import

 Import your investment portfolios from [Google Takeout](https://takeout.google.com/) by selecting "Google Finance" in the "Takeout Data" section.
 Download and decompress the generated zip file.